rgehrsitz/Pulsar/docs/Redis-Integration.md

 ### RedisService

-The `RedisService` class is the primary interface for interacting with Redis.
-It implements the `IRedisService` interface and provides methods for retrieving sensor values and storing output values.
+The `RedisService` class (located in Templates/Runtime/Services) is the primary interface for interacting with Redis.
+It implements the `IRedisService` interface (located in Templates/Interfaces) and provides methods for retrieving sensor values and storing output values.
+This implementation is fully AOT-compatible and included in the generated Beacon application.

 **Key Features:**
 - Connection management and pooling